drasbaek/dknews-GPT3/README.md

 Our trained classifier for detecting synthetic news is available on the *Hugging Face Hub* on this link:
 * https://huggingface.co/MinaAlmasi/dknews-NB-BERT-AI-classifier

 The BERT model is a fine-tuned version of [NB-BERT-LARGE](https://huggingface.co/NbAiLab/nb-bert-large).
-More details regarding the our model is available on the aforementioned link.
+More details regarding our model is available on the aforementioned link.